Kegetys/simagic-arduino-poc/README.md

 D1 to D4 are bit flags for buttons currently held down

-D5 and D5 are clutch paddle axis values (0-255)
+D6 is used for clutch paddles axis values with first bit signifiying axis to set and the rest the axis value (0 - 127).

 ## Rim connect packets